remorseXploited/caesar-cipher/README.md

 # caesar-cipher
 My implementation of Caesar cypher.
 It handles all printable character in ASCII table.
+The key is generated automatically.